 Below are a few red flags that can lead Clio to decline listing an app on the Clio App Directory and/or block Clio Public API access for the App (not an exhaustive list):

 - Proof of inability to meet data residency requirements, or lack of credible clarity that they could be met

-- Indication that passwords or app secrets are stored in unencrypted, publicly accessible locations (eg: app secrets included in source on public GitHub repos).
-In some cases user passwords or app keys may be stored unencrypted on restricted locations, eg: on a private CI/CD system with controlled access.
-This is acceptable.
+- Indication that passwords or secrets are stored in unencrypted, publicly accessible locations (e.g. secrets included in source on public GitHub repos).
+In some cases, passwords or keys may be stored unencrypted on restricted locations where access controls are in place (e.g. on a private CI/CD system)

 Supporting your App

-Direct customer support is the responsibility of the app developer, who in-turn can reach out to Clio for resolving the issue if it pertains to any of Clio's systems.
+Providing customer support for an integration is the responsibility of the app developer.
+Developers can reach out to Clio’s api support team at email@example.com for resolving issues pertaining to any of Clio's systems.
 Please do not redirect customer support requests to Clio.